What is brand strategy and how to make a lasting impact?

 Such challenges require a minimum of thought and therefore a comprehensive brand strategy and a business strategy, in order to:

-- position your brand on the market,
+- place your brand on the marketplace,

 - offer your customers an experience consistent with your identity and products,